-All four labs have successfully completed accreditation inspections by ANAB since 1993.
+All four labs have successfully completed accreditation inspections since 1993.
 In 2008, the CLS achieved its first International Accreditation and has maintained that status by undergoing annual surveillance audits.

 ANAB accreditation confirms the CLS's reputation as one of the top publicly funded laboratories in the nation.

 The New York State Police Crime Laboratory System's Internship Program was established in 1998 to provide students and graduates with opportunities to learn more about the forensic science field.

 Unpaid Internship: An internship designed for students interested in forensic science who may be considering a career in that field.
 This program allows students to gather specific knowledge, above that gained in the shadow program.
 Assignments can vary depending on the student's interests and academic coursework.

 Although preference will be given to students who have completed their junior year in college and have a natural science major, students having other majors will be considered for non-scientific tasks.

 Internships are designed to meet the needs of several education levels:

 - Sophomores or juniors in college who have an interest in pursuing forensic science as a career choice.

 - Seniors in college or college graduates who have a serious interest in joining the field of forensic science.